Cleveland Lakefront Station: History

-Amtrak used to run its trains through Cleveland Union Terminal (now Tower City Center), which was built in 1928 and served as the main terminal for the Shaker Heights Rapid Transit, and in 1955, the crosstown Red Line.
-By 1971, because of Cleveland Union Terminal's high rent, the massive size of the facility, and the need to switch to electric locomotives to access its enclosed platforms, the newly-formed Amtrak rerouted passenger service to the ex-Big Four Railroad tracks on January 2, 1972.
+Lakefront Station was built as a replacement for Cleveland Union Terminal (now Tower City Center), which was built in 1928 and served as the main terminal for the Shaker Heights Rapid Transit, and in 1955, the crosstown Red Line.
+The newly formed Amtrak initially ran a single route through Cleveland, the Lake Shore, when it launched in 1971.
+However, Amtrak chafed at Cleveland Union Terminal's high rent and the need to switch to electric locomotives to access its enclosed platforms.
+Additionally, Cleveland's rail traffic had declined over the last quarter century to the point that it no longer began to justify such a massive facility.
+Amtrak rerouted passenger service to the ex-Big Four Railroad tracks on January 2, 1972.
 The "platform" extended from the former Erie Railroad depot to the intersection of Superior Avenue and Old River Road, underneath the Detroit–Superior Bridge.
-This stop was discontinued when the Lake Shore train ended service on January 5.
+This stop was discontinued when the Lake Shore ended service on January 5.

+For the next three years, Cleveland was severed from the national rail network.
 Construction of a temporary station began in September 1975.
 This temporary station opened for Lake Shore Limited service on October 31, 1975.
 Groundbreaking of the current Lakefront Station was August 31, 1976, with the station officially opened on June 29, 1977.
 The formal dedication of the station occurred on July 12.
 According to Amtrak's employee magazine, a crowd of more than 300 gathered for the dedication of the $552,000 depot.
 Speakers included Mary J. Head, vice chairman of the Amtrak Board of Directors, and Cleveland Mayor Ralph J. Perk.
 Following the dedication ceremony, attendees were invited to tour the facility and enjoy cake and coffee.

-Lakefront Station has undergone little to no renovation since its opening.
+Lakefront Station has undergone little renovation since its opening.
 In recent years, its lack of modernization has become more noticeable, especially its appearance and lack of adequate signage.
 In August 2012, when the Huntington Convention Center of Cleveland was under construction, a Cuyahoga County official expressed a desire to keep Lakefront Station out of view, and even Amtrak officials conceded that the station had not aged well.
 One proposed solution was to build a new station underground, but due to a lack of funding, the county settled on hiding the station behind trees and shrubs as a short-term solution.